Melanie Killingsworth – Director

 Mark Kenfield – Director of Photography

 Diana Nguyen as Kim Huong Nguyen/co-creater

 Since the debut of Phi and Me in 2011, Diana’s life has changed.
 Instead of acting 50% of the time with 4-5 jobs, she is now acting 80% of the time, and is grateful for the confidence Kim Huong has given her.
-Roles recently Tamara Saulwick’s “Public”, karaoke singing show adapted from her short story “5 ways to Disappoint Your Vietnamese Mother”, a cabaret show at The Butterfly Club “Viet Kieu, The No.1 Australian Vietnamese Outcast”, a company member of Melbourne Playback Theatre Company retelling stories (melbourneplayback.com.au) and on TV for a full hour on Q&A ABC.
-Check out her CV on www.diananguyen.com.au.
+Her TV credits include – Underbelly for 20 seconds, Please Like Me for 20 seconds, Upper Middle Bogan for 20 seconds, Jack Irish for 20 seconds, Fancy Boy for 2 mins (Yeah) company member of Melbourne Playback Theatre Company retelling stories (melbourneplayback.com.au), and a Clown Doctor for the Humor Foundation and on TV for a full hour on Q&A ABC.
+Check out her CV on www.diananguyen.com.au

 “But it is Diana Nguyen’s steroid-fed tiger mum that owns the show.
-A force-10 blitz of over-protective maternal tyranny… has a face capable of great comic expression and moves like a hyper-caffeinated 3D cartoon character.”- Jim Schembri
+A force-10 blitz of over-protective maternal tyranny…”- Jim Schembri

 Steve McPhail as “all the other characters we can’t play”